 If the customer pays a cash tip to the shopper, that money goes directly to the shopper, plus any tips that are paid by the customer in advance are accrued during the week and paid at the end of the week, along with the hourly salary.
-(My daughter and son-in-law have theirs put into their checking account each week by direct deposit, but there may be other ways to be paid).
+(My daughter and son-in-law have theirs put into their checking account each week by direct deposit, but there may be other ways to be paid.)

 You remain an independent contractor, so there aren't any paid vacations, or benefits like insurance, but there are several bonus levels at which you can make even more money.
-When I have further details about those bonuses, I will be amending this article.

-For the stores:
+For the Stores

-Instacart.com is tied in with many major superstores in all parts of the country, although it is not yet available in smaller areas, so check the app to see if it is available where you live.
+Instacart is tied in with many major superstores in all parts of the country, although it is not yet available in smaller areas, so check the app to see if it is available where you live.
 Stores are seeing a significant increase in revenue because of their affiliation with this forward-thinking company.

 How Does Instacart Make Money?

 There are actually four different ways that Instacart makes money, including: